Dre Campbell Farm

 Before you decide which plants to grow alongside your radishes, below is a list of those you may want to avoid.

 Some gardeners have had great success planting some of these together with radishes.
-However, others warn that you should avoid them at all costs.
+However, others prefer to avoid pairing them with radishes due to possible competition or pest issues.

 • Hyssop